 A dental bur includes three different parts: the shank, the head, and the neck.
 The shank inserts into the handpiece, the head cuts or polishes the tooth, bone, or restorative material, and the neck connects the shank to the head.
 The ISO classification gives specific identifiers to the parts of the bur.
 In this system, the burs are coded with a 15-digit number.
 Each 15-digit number is broken down into five (3 digits) segments aligning with the following classification features.

 The 5 Classifications of Dental Burs

-- Type, diameter, and length of the shank
+- Type, Diameter, and Length of the Dental Bur Shank

 1. Classification of Dental Burs According to the Type of Material